 Simple system flutes are usually made of timbers such as African blackwood (Mpingo), cocus wood, rosewood, and boxwood.
 They have six tone-holes and anywhere from zero to thirteen keys.
 Many experienced Irish flute players prefer six or eight key flutes, although much of the traditional Irish repertoire may be played on keyless flutes.

-Above: a Martin Doyle six key simple system Irish flute made of African Blackwood
+Above: Martin Doyle simple system Irish flutes made from African Blackwood with sterling silver rings and keys.

 The tin or penny whistle has exactly the same fingering as the Irish flute and they are often the instrument upon which flute players begin their musical adventures.
 That fact no doubt gave rise to the well-worn Irish traditional music quote penned by an unknown but insightful author...